Play38/UNIX-homeMadeShell/README.md

 3. Given the command "tasks", you can see which apps are running right now on background.

-4.Given the command "return [number]" it will make the homemade shell to wait till the given app has ended.
+4. Given the command "return [number]" it will make the homemade shell to wait till the given app has ended.
 For example: "return 1921"

 5. Redirect an output of a given app to stdout.